The Transfer Pricing Law Review: Portugal

 Portuguese legislation has already implemented some of the recent OECD recommendations, namely, the hierarchy of transfer pricing methods has been removed (OECD Guidelines 2017) and country-by-country reporting has been introduced (BEPS Action 13).
 However, specific progress concerning BEPS Actions 8–10 and the documentation format (master and local files) recommended by BEPS Action 13 are still expected.

 In practical terms, new concepts and principles (such as value creation and substance principles) introduced by the OECD through the BEPS Actions 8, 9, 10 and 13 and other recent OECD guidance have been gradually adopted and implemented by Portuguese taxpayers and the Portuguese tax authorities.
-However, without prejudice to the use of OECD Guidelines (as updated by the BEPS project) as an interpretative instrument, in compliance with the constitutional principle of tax legality and for clarity's sake, those new concepts and principles are expected to be reflected in Portuguese tax legislation in the near future.
+However, without prejudice to the use of OECD Guidelines as an interpretative instrument, in compliance with the constitutional principle of tax legality and for clarity's sake, those new concepts and principles are expected to be reflected in Portuguese tax legislation in the near future.

-In addition to the expected law changes, the Portuguese tax authorities are particularly focused on transfer pricing issues, and consequently have been increasing the number of tax inspections and becoming more sophisticated in these matters (training tax inspectors on transfer pricing issues and looking to international practices for inspiration).
+In addition to the expected law changes, the Portuguese tax authorities are particularly focused on transfer pricing issues and consequently have been increasing the number of tax inspections and becoming more sophisticated in these matters (training tax inspectors on transfer pricing issues and looking to international practices for inspiration).
 We also expect an increase of scrutiny focused on the transfer pricing policies adopted by taxpayers in the context of the covid-19 pandemic.

 1 Susana Estêvão Gonçalves is a managing associate at CMS Rui Pena & Arnaut.